The Impact of Diamond Mining

 Discovering business value in the un sustainable development goals

-Rochelle was honored to co-develop a new tool for quantitatively measuring the impact of companies on the Sustainable Development Goals (SDGs.)
-As part of Trucost, she helped developed the SDG Evaluation Tool to increase transparency and help market participants identify SDG-aligned business value and inform sustainable growth strategies.
+Rochelle co-developed a new tool for quantitatively measuring the impact of companies on the Sustainable Development Goals (SDGs.)
+As part of Trucost, she helped design the SDG Evaluation Tool to increase transparency and help market participants identify SDG-aligned business value and inform sustainable growth strategies.

 The Trucost SDG Evaluation Tool provides a quantitative analysis of corporate performance on the SDGs across the value chain, from raw material inputs to product use and disposal, within the context of a company’s geographic operations.
 The framework was developed to increase the accuracy of SDG reporting by quantifying both SDG-linked risks and opportunities faced by companies.